fermentationist/devicon-react-svg/README.md

 ---
 ## Credits

-**devicon-react-svg** was made by Dennis Hodges, a Javascript developer.
+**devicon-react-svg** was made by Dennis Hodges, a JavaScript developer.

 Thank you to [Theodore Vorillas](https://www.vorillaz.com/), who created the font and icon collection that this component is based on, and which is the source of all of the svg path data used in this package.